aws-solutions/performance-dashboard-on-aws/docs/custom-config.md

 # Customizing the Frontend

 The frontend application loads a set of environment variables from a file `env.js` that is created by a Custom Resource (Lambda function) that runs at deployment time in CloudFormation.
-This file can be found in the S3 bucket where the frontend code (HTML, JS, CSS) is deployed and it is loaded by CloudFront when a user visits the Performance Dashboard.
+This file can be found in the S3 bucket where the frontend code (HTML, JS, CSS) is deployed and it is loaded from CloudFront when a user visits the Performance Dashboard.

 ## Things that you can customize